rogsme/yams.media/content/install/steps.md

 All done!✅ Enjoy YAMS!
 You can check the installation on /opt/yams
 ========================================================
-Everythins should be running now!
+Everything should be running now!
 To check everything running, go to:

 Jackett: http://192.168.0.169:9117/
 qBittorrent: http://192.168.0.169:8080/